 The improvement in the segment's financial measures in 2003 as compared to 2002 was primarily due to an increase in net interest income and non-interest income, as well as a decrease in non-interest expense and Systems Replacement Project costs.
 These positive trends were partially offset by an increase in the Provision in 2003.
 The increase in net interest income for the segment was reflective of higher average loan balances, largely a result of strong growth in the segment's automobile, direct personal, small business and home equity portfolios, augmented by a purchase of home equity loans in December 2002.
 Also contributing to the increase in net interest income was lower interest expense on deposit accounts, reflective of the lower interest rate environment in 2003.
-The increase in non-interest income was primarily due to an increase in fees and service charges on deposit accounts.
-The decrease in non-interest expense was primarily due to reductions in technology support, depreciation and advertising costs.
+The increase in non-interest expense was primarily due to reductions in technology support, depreciation and advertising costs.
 The increase in the Provision in 2003 was primarily due to increased charge-offs in the segment's growing automobile, direct personal and small business loan portfolios.